 Spark guards are made of one continuous screen that lays flat against the fireplace.

-A good tool set will come in handy when you are making fires regularly in your fireplace.
-Most tools sets include a poker, tongs, shovel, brush and tool stand.
+A good set of fireplace tools https://www.homedepot.com/b/Heating-Venting-Cooling-Fireplaces-Fireplace-Accessories-Fireplace-Tools/N-5yc1vZc6hc will come in handy when you’re making fires regularly in your fireplace.
+Most tool sets include a poker, tongs, shovel, brush and tool stand:

 - A heavy-duty stand helps keep your tools organized and within reach next to the fireplace.